Gigabit Ethernet 101: Basics to Implementation

 - Ease of Usage: If you do not like being limited to using cables, or you are operating in a location where laying cables is a problem, then choosing WiFi can make network connectivity more freely available.

 Except when designing IoT devices, a hardware designer will often use an Ethernet interface to communicate with other systems, particularly for the transfer of bulky monitoring data and files.
-The reliability and speed of Ethernet is difficult to match, and this reliability and speed simplifies engineering decisions and development of the hardware and firmware.
+The reliability and speed of Ethernet are difficult to match, and this reliability and speed simplify engineering decisions and development of the circuit board hardware and firmware.
 Using a wired connection also offers another advantage: certification costs can be much lower if there is no radio transmission from the device as the device will be certified as an unintentional radiator.

 What about using a USB interface instead of an Ethernet connection you might be thinking?
-They both use wired connections, and with the recent evolution of the USB technology, USB 3.x standard interfaces have speed ratings which are similar or higher than gigabit Ethernet (USB 3.1: ~10 Gbps).
-Should we replace all the Ethernet equipment with USB 3.x then?
+They both use wired connections, and with the recent evolution of the USB technology, USB 3. x standard interfaces have speed ratings that are similar to or higher than gigabit Ethernet (USB 3.1: ~10 Gbps).
+Should we replace all the Ethernet equipment with USB 3. x then?
 Before making your choice, think about if you are happy to settle for the following:

 - Shorter cable lengths (a couple of meters instead of ~100 meters for Ethernet)